JaewonCho1/Adaptive-Design-Group/figures/README.md

 # Figures

-Figures used in the Project 1 report.
+Figures used in the Project reports.